jp-0603/quiz-4-7-corrections/README.md

 # Quiz-4-7-corrections
 # Quiz 4
-Question 2: The correct answer is age 16.
-This is correct because the "age" variable is stored as the number 16 and the second age in the parentheses will just register as text
+Question 2: The correct answer is age 976.
+This is correct because the "age" variable is stored as the number 16 and the second age in the parentheses will lust register as text
 Question 10: The correct answers that I missed are: symbol and null.
 Null can Question 11:
 ```